The Perfect London Itinerary: 4 Days of Fun

 Day 1 – Quintessential culture

 Today is all about getting an overall feel for the city so wake up, dig into an English breakfast at the local greasy spoon around the corner from your Plum home like The Spotted Cheetah and get ready to sightsee.
 A neighbourhood like Covent Garden is one of the best places to stay in London for tourists, near to many of its most famous monuments and attractions.
+It's also home to some of the most impressive aparthotels in the English capital, so you won't even have to venture far from your dream temporary residence.
 Your first stop is Westminster Abbey.
 Dating back to 1245, this is the final resting place of Elizabeth I, Sir Isaac Newton, Charles Darwin and more.
 Royal family aficionados will appreciate this is also the spot where Prince William and Kate Middleton tied the knot.
 Speaking of royalty, it’s time to go check out Buckingham Palace.
 If you’ve got the little ones in tow try and arrive in time to witness the Changing of the Guards.
 Next it’s lunch in Soho at L’Escargot, the neighbourhood’s oldest French restaurant.
 Once satiated, keep the historical vibe going with a few hours spent at the British Museum.
 When you’ve had just about all the boredom education you can take, make your way to The London Eye for sunset over the capital.
 For your first night’s dinner in London, we recommend The Wolseley, a chic and sumptuous establishment.
 Whatever you do, don’t skip dessert, it’s to die for.

 Day 2 – Sights, shopping and food markets